 Having in mind the low number of locations, one should not expect good speeds from PIA outside North America or Europe.
 Here the speed should be fast enough to not complain about.
 Otherwise, PIA wouldn’t have become a household name when the talk at the dinner table turns to VPNs.
 Yet again, a horde of users tends to overcrowd the servers, making them slower than they could and should be.

 Our speed tests for the PIA review (302 Mbps baseline download speed) have shown a speed drop-off of around 54% when connected to a PIA server in Europe (approx. 140 Mbps).
 In the US, the drop-off reached 59%, translating in 125 Mbps.
 Australia responded with the drop-off of 94%, or 19 Mbps.

 So while the total number of servers should be able to provide decent speeds across the globe, its the number of countries and servers that force PIA to shoot itself into its foot.

 Private Internet Access servers and streaming

 Just like with the above mentioned regular speed tests, PIA is good for streaming if you’re in North America or Europe.
-In our Netflix test, we were able to unblock the US and Netherlands libraries.
+In our Netflix test, we were able to unblock the US library.
 The speeds dropped significantly when we connected to the other side of the world, which means you also won’t always be able to stream HD or UHD content using PIA.
 The best thing before deciding to buy is checking the speed with Netflix’s own fast.com test.
 This should give you an idea what you can expect from the Private Internet Access server list.

 Read more: Private Internet Access for Kodi